Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 explorer.exe
 ```

+* Anything that involves the immersive flyouts will not work.
+This includes the network, battery, language, clock, volume and action center flyouts.

+* You can use the legacy-style Alt-Tab App Switcher (which is used in the actual Classic Theme) by tweaking [some values in your registry](http://www.askvg.com/how-to-get-windows-xp-styled-classic-alttab-screen-in-windows-vista-and-7/).

 * Unlike having DWM forcibly killed in Windows 10, Windows 8.1 works just fine with jumplists and the taskbar.
 You still won't get thumbnails or Aero Peek, though.

 * With DWM forced off, you'll exhibit screen tearing and it doesn't look too good.
 For some reason I've only noticed this when I've been trying DWM with it being forced off on Windows 10.
 It'll occasionally somehow disable my video driver up killing it for the integrated graphics card, so I would have to go to Device Manager or ``devmgmt.msc`` and disable and enable it.

 * If you like running Windows 10 with DWM forced off, go and [tweak your registry](http://www.askvg.com/collection-of-windows-10-hidden-secret-registry-tweaks/) to enable the legacy battery and volume taskbar fly-outs.
 The legacy clock is not a thing anymore since the anniversary update.

-* In Windows 10, thumbnail previews look ugly with DWM off, with excessive padding around.
+* In Windows 10, thumbnail previews look incomplete with DWM off, with excessive padding around.
 Secondary (right) click options are unavailable in the taskbar.
 If you use it with DWM forced off, you can use the [Aero Lite](http://www.askvg.com/how-to-enable-hidden-aero-lite-theme-in-windows-8-rtm/) theme (or a high contrast theme to take away the extra preview space) and use [7+ Taskbar Tweaker](http://rammichael.com/7-taskbar-tweaker) to display previews as a list and have its right click options set to 'Standard window menu'.
 It's the equivalent of secondary clicking a window titlebar and displays it much faster.

 * In some apps such as Google Chrome or any other Chromium-based browser, the title bar may also flicker when it updates.
 If you are somehow running without DWM, those programs with just have black windows displayed.
 You can use the ``-disble-gpu`` argument to get them to work (you won't get GPU acceleration though) if you happen to be running without DWM.
 Also, the ``--disable-dwm-composition`` argument will treat it as if you have Desktop Window Manager switched off for those apps.
 You must apply these arguments of an application's shortcut path.
+If you with to use these two together you must place the ``disable-gpu`` argument after the ``disable-dwm-composition`` argument.

 # Security
 There's nothing really secure about this if you don't take the right precautions.
 Forcing the DWM to not run is actually way insecure than just running the Classic Theme executable.
 I use this unofficial Classic Theme myself (with DWM on and as a scheduled task to run ClassicThemeA.exe), but please realise that there's still a few things you should actually consider: